tantalum/tantalum.github.io/_drafts/an-architecture-for-passworless-authentication.markdown

 The server stores the hashed password, along with the passwords for all the other users.
 This means if I can get a copy of that data, I have a fair chance at cracking the password of at least a few users.

+TODO: Add reference to how fast passwords can be cracked.

-*Passwords are hard to remember:* As a result people tend to reuse their passwords, or an easy to recognize password patter.
+**Passwords are hard to remember:** As a result people tend to reuse their passwords, or an easy to recognize password patter.
 This means for a given user, if their password on service `A` is compromised, there is a good chance you will be able guess their password on service `B`.

 The two issues of services having direct access to a users password, and users reusing their passwords, combine to make passwords particularly easy to compromise.
+As a result the Information Security world has been looking for an alternative to passwords for over a decade, or at the very least augment password with things like Multi-Factor Authentication (MFA) and [WebAuthN](https://www.w3.org/TR/webauthn-2/)

+## WebAuthN, Passkeys and Why They Suck